-As LED lighting experts we know that lighting design can be complex.
+As LED lighting experts, we know that lighting design can be complex.

-On this page we aim to remove some of that complexity with a series of easy to use lighting calculators.
+On this page we aim to remove some of that complexity with a series of easy-to-use lighting calculators.

-Beam Angle & Light Spread Calculator
+Beam Angle & Lighting Spread Calculator

 For this calculation, all you need to know is the beam angle and the distance from the light.
 This gives you an idea of the maximum area covered by a light.